castey/ragBot/readme.md

 - OpenAI for the GPT-4 API.
 - TensorFlow.js for text embedding models.
 - Chalk for making console output visually appealing.
+- ChatGPT for helping me write this silly readme